 - Respect Pacifica's and our neighbors' boundaries.
 Please do not go on any property other than the campus areas between our driveway and Lambert Road, our gardens, and the open area above the gardens. - Please do not feed or pet the neighboring horses or pick orchard fruit. - To respect all community members, animals are not allowed on campus grounds or in campus buildings and should not be left in vehicles parked on campus.
 Service animals are an exception.
-Please review the Service and Assistance Animal policy for details. - Any use of sports equipment (i.e., volleyballs, hula hoops, badminton sets, etc.) on campus is at the user's own risk.
-Pacifica has no legal liability for any injury or other damage that may occur as a result of using the sports equipment on campus. - Please be attentive to noise levels on campus at all times.
+Please review the Service and Assistance Animal policy for details.
+Please note that neighbors are permitted to walk their leashed dogs through the campus grounds. - Any use of sports equipment (i.e., volleyballs, hula hoops, badminton sets, etc.) or other physical activities (i.e. yoga) on campus is at the user's own risk.
+Pacifica has no legal liability for any injury or other damage that may occur as a result of using the sports equipment on campus.

+- Please be attentive to noise levels on campus at all times.
 This is a remote, quiet campus where even the sound of voices travel great distances, particularly during the evening hours.
 Please conduct evening gatherings indoors only. - Please follow all posted speed limits and use caution when entering and exiting the property.